kzemek/libmacaroons-cpp/README.md

 and figure out where the macaroon should be used.
 The macaroon's location gives a hint to the user about where the macaroon is accepted for authorization.
-This hint is a free-form string maintained to help applications figure out where to use macaroons; the libmacaroons library (and by extension, the C++ wrapper) do not ascribe any meaning to this location.
+This hint is a free-form string maintained to help applications figure out where to use macaroons; the libmacaroons library (and by extension, the C++ wrapper) does not ascribe any meaning to this location.

 Each macaroon also has a signature that is the key used to add caveats and verify the macaroon.
 The signature is computed by the macaroons library, and is